gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_FMLA		; Used in aarch64-sve.md.
     UNSPEC_FMLS		; Used in aarch64-sve.md.
     UNSPEC_FEXPA	; Used in aarch64-sve.md.
+    UNSPEC_FMMLA	; Used in aarch64-sve.md.
     UNSPEC_FTMAD	; Used in aarch64-sve.md.
     UNSPEC_FTSMUL	; Used in aarch64-sve.md.
     UNSPEC_FTSSEL	; Used in aarch64-sve.md.
+    UNSPEC_SMATMUL	; Used in aarch64-sve.md.
+    UNSPEC_UMATMUL	; Used in aarch64-sve.md.
+    UNSPEC_USMATMUL	; Used in aarch64-sve.md.
+    UNSPEC_TRN1Q	; Used in aarch64-sve.md.
+    UNSPEC_TRN2Q	; Used in aarch64-sve.md.
+    UNSPEC_UZP1Q	; Used in aarch64-sve.md.
+    UNSPEC_UZP2Q	; Used in aarch64-sve.md.
+    UNSPEC_ZIP1Q	; Used in aarch64-sve.md.
+    UNSPEC_ZIP2Q	; Used in aarch64-sve.md.
     UNSPEC_COND_CMPEQ_WIDE ; Used in aarch64-sve.md.
     UNSPEC_COND_CMPGE_WIDE ; Used in aarch64-sve.md.
     UNSPEC_COND_CMPGT_WIDE ; Used in aarch64-sve.md.